The Murder of Contra Costa County John Doe, December 1977

 At about 3pm on Saturday, December 3, 1977, two hikers who were searching for antique bottles discovered a body just south (or west) of Canyon, Contra Costa County, CA. The body was found either about 150 ft, approximately 180 ft, or nearly 100 yds down an embankment that drops away from Pinehurst Road, 0.2 to 0.4 miles west of Canyon Road.
 A contemporary newspaper clipping stated that the embankment was, "near the Pinehurst and Canyon Road intersection just west of Oakland."
 The hikers called East Bay Municipal Utility District (EBMUD) rangers, as the body was found on EBMUD land.
 By 3:30pm that day EBMUD rangers verified the report and called sheriff’s deputies.

 Homicide investigators arrived to inspect the area after night had fallen, so a reserve officer from the Contra Costa Sheriff’s Office was stationed on the road overnight to guard the remains.
-At the time, the body was thought to be that of a Caucasian woman.
+At the time, the body was thought to be that of a white woman.
 The body’s legs had been tied 10 inches above the ankle with a white plastic cord.
 John Doe was found either in a sleeping bag or covered by/wrapped up in a blanket, though parts of the body had slipped from the blanket/sleeping bag.
 The slope that John Doe was found on was littered with bottles, cans, and other rubbish.

 A preliminary search of the area by EBMUD rangers and sheriff’s deputies turned up a “fairly new” .38-caliber bullet casing along Pinehurst Rd directly above where the body was found.
 One contemporary newspaper article stated that, according to one officer, on October 29, 1977 — one month and five days before the body was found — a hole was discovered a short distance from where the body was later discovered.
 According to the officer, “the hole closely resembled a grave site.”

 The body was recovered from the area on the morning of December 4, 1977, with authorities using a cable device to pull the body up the embankment in a basket stretcher.
+While all parts of the body were recovered, it was not recognizable due to mummification and/or severe decomposition.

 An anthropologist from California State University, San Francisco examined the body on Tuesday, December 13, 1977.
-It was determined that the body was that of a man who was about 35-40 years old, who was possibly Caucasian or Pacific Islander.
-However, regarding race/ethnicity, NamUs states that, “John Doe is a Caucasoid: Pacific Ocean or Mexican American."
+It was determined that the body was that of a man who was about 35 to 40 years old who was possibly Caucasian or Pacific Islander, which differs from the original tentative estimates, which, as stated above, were first that the decedent was a white woman, and then that he was a Black man.

 I interpreted John Doe's healed skull fractures as being the result of one impact, such as a gunshot, causing multiple cracks to form and spread from the source of impact.
 However, it is possible that the nature of the skull fractures could have been different, i.e. several fractures in different locations and/or that resulted from multiple impacts.